-The Oregon Guarantee is a tuition guarantee that applies to all freshmen and transfer students who first enroll on or after summer term 2020.
+The Oregon Guarantee is a tuition guarantee that applies to all first-year, second-year, third-year, and transfer students who first enrolled on or after summer term 2020.
 It covers undergraduate tuition, most mandatory fees, Honors college differential tuition, undergraduate differential tuition at the College of Business, and the international fee.
-For these costs, the annual tuition and fee rates you pay when you first enroll don't change for five years. https://financialaid.uoregon.edu/oregon-guarantee/
+For these costs, the annual tuition and fee rates undergraduates pay when they first enroll don't change for five years. https://financialaid.uoregon.edu/oregon-guarantee/

-- What about tuition costs for students who were enrolled at UO before summer term 2020?
+• What about tuition costs for students who were enrolled at UO before summer term 2020?

-Undergraduate students who were already at UO now have locked tuition rate increases of 3% per year for up to three years (through FY2024).
+Undergraduate students who were already at UO prior to the implementation of the guaranteed tuition program now have locked tuition rate increases of 3% per year for up to three years (through FY2024).
 These increases are much lower than previous annual increases over the last decade.
-The 10-year average annual tuition increase has been 5.4% for resident students and 4.3% for non-resident students. - Which tuition and fees are discussed by TFAB now that the tuition guarantee is in place?
+The 10-year average annual undergraduate tuition increase prior to the implementation of the guaranteed tuition program had been 5.4% for resident students and 4.3% for non-resident students.

+Which tuition and fees are discussed by TFAB now that the tuition guarantee is in place?
 The Tuition and Fee Advisory Board (TFAB) discusses tuition and fees for the incoming freshmen and transfer students each year.
 The rates that are set will hold for five years under the Oregon Guarantee.
 TFAB also discusses graduate tuition and fees, course fees, and other fees not included in the guarantee.